Ceramics - Advanced

 Location: CIT Crawford College of Art & Design, Sharman Crawford Street, Cork.

-An information/enrolment evening will be held on Thursday, 7th September 2017, 6.00pm – 8.00pm at CIT Crawford College where tutors will be available to give information and answer questions on the courses on offer.
+An information evening will be held at our CIT Crawford College Grand Parade Campus on Thursday, 6th September 2018, 6.00pm – 8.00pm where tutors will be available to give information and answer questions on the courses on offer.
+Applicants can also view an exhibition of artwork from evening course students from the previous academic year.
+The exhibition takes place from Thursday 6th September until Friday 14th September 2018.